Darnol/HS24_PLP_project/README.md

 # How to demonstrate
+- `cargo run -- --help` - Show the CLI help
-1. `cargo run` - Determine my subnet and show the interfaces
+- `cargo run` - Determine my subnet and show the interfaces
-2. `cargo run 10.28.207.15/26` - Show how it scans the subnet, although this is a rather boring result
+- `cargo run 10.28.207.15/26` - Show how it scans the subnet, although this is a rather boring result
-3. `nmap -v 10.28.207.15/26` - To show what namp is capable of
+- `nmap -v 10.28.207.15/26` - To show what namp is capable of

 # Take away
+- There are many different crates and possibilities to implement networking
+    - For example for a reverse DNS lookup, there are at least 4 crates that promise a solution, some more successful, some less.
+The result oftentimes depends on the used OS.
+- There are many many badly maintained crates I think
 - Very different for variying OS.
 Windwos vs Macos
     - Macos hostname resolution is really not working
     - Works on Windows at home in the home network
     - Some crates did not work on Windows, only implemented for Linux/Unix
-- There are many different crates and possibilities to implement networking
-- There are many many badly maintained crates I think
 - Especially the concurrency can be implemented in like 10 different ways